-More than 40,000 students, learners and pupils are set to experience study and work around the world during the 2021-22 academic year after almost £100 million of funding was approved in the inaugural Turing Scheme call for proposals.
+More than 40,000 students, learners and pupils are set to experience study and work around the world during the 2021 to 2022 academic year after almost £100 million of funding was approved in the inaugural Turing Scheme call for proposals.

 A total of 363 applications from universities, schools and further education and training providers across the United Kingdom were approved from 412 applications received by the Turing Scheme Delivery Partner, a consortium of the British Council and Ecorys UK.